 Rebalancing is proactive strength training focused on developing and maintaining good postural alignment and functional motor patterns, utilizing a wide range of movement practices and corrective exercises.

-We all have muscle imbalances throughout our bodies, usually due to consistently performing specific tasks and activities.
-If we choose to ignore these strength and flexability imbalances, we are much more susceptible to injuries.
+We all have muscle imbalances throughout our bodies, usually due to performing repetitive tasks and activities.
+If we choose to ignore these strength and flexibility imbalances, we are much more susceptible to injuries.

-Over the past 19 years I have overcome many serious injuries and have successfully rehabilitated both ACL ligaments in my knees, an AC ligament separation in my shoulder and carpel tunnel in both wrists.
+Over the past 19 years I have overcome many serious injuries and have successfully rehabilitated both ACL ligaments and meniscus tears in my knees, an AC ligament separation in my shoulder, broken vertebrae, and carpel tunnel in both wrists.

 Most people wait until they are injured to begin doing rehabilitation exercises.
-If you prepare for breakdowns, you can avoid spending lots of time and money recovering from a preventable condition.
+By being pro-active vs reactive you can avoid spending time and money recovering from a preventable condition.

 It is wise to combat these negative effects by actively working to discover and correct neuromuscular imbalances in the body.
 This will greatly reduce your risk of injury, improve your postural alignment, and allow you the freedom to do the activities you love.